Barcelona Autumn packing list

 Water bottle: Single use plastic bottles are terrible for the environment so we recommend you bring your own reusable bottle as part of our efforts towards zero-waste and responsible travel.
 Tap water in Spain is safe to drink and you don’t need to bring a water filter, just your regular bottle will do.
 Replenish it in your room or at breakfast, or use any of the public fountains.

 Sunscreen: Even in the winter, sunscreen is an important part of my routine.
-I like using Japanese Biore SPF 50++++ because you can wear it under makeup and it is non-sticky and silky smooth.
 Living in the tropics, this is an everyday item for me I never leave the house without.
+This one has amazing reviews on Amazon.

 Lip balm: I never leave the house without it.
 I find this is an essential item to not end up with completely ruined lips or even blisters at all seasons.
-I like Neutrogena for their Nordic formula that tends to heal battered lips overnight and comes with SPF.
+This Nivea one comes in a pack of 4 and has SPF, so your lips will never be dry again!

 Sleep mask: Although hotels have proper blinds, sleep masks are handy if your room mate is a night owl.
 Bring a sleep mask like this one to block the light.